 When you undergo a teeth whitening procedure at your dentist’s office, it’s important to remember that it’s not a medical procedure that can make your teeth healthier.
-However, this process results in whiter, brighter smile.
+However, this process results in a whiter, brighter smile.
 With that in mind, it makes you feel good about yourself.

 But does it work?